529 Plans & their Impact on Financial Aid

 - A note for students who are dependents.
 A 529 account owned by a dependent student—or by a custodian for the student—is reported on the FAFSA as a parental asset.

 - Yearly income guidelines.
-If parental adjusted gross income is less than $50,000 and they meet a few other requirements under the simplified needs test, the federal government doesn’t count any of their assets.* In this case, the 529 account wouldn’t affect financial aid.
+If parental adjusted gross income is less than $50,000 and they meet a few other requirements under the simplified needs test, the federal government doesn’t count any of their assets.* In this case, the 529 account wouldn’t affect your financial aid package.

 - Subsequent years may look different.
 For parent- and student-owned 529 plans, funds aren’t classified as parent or student income the following year when they’re used to pay for qualified education expenses.